 Cricut mats can get dirty so easily and lose their stickiness.
 However, just because they get dirty doesn’t mean you need to throw them out.
-Here are the best tips and tricks for Cricut mat cleaning to help you get even more life out of your mats, as well as how to resticky your mats!
+Here is how to clean your Cricut Mat with baby wipes – along with a few other methods you might find helpful.

 If you’ve had your Cricut for a while, you may have noticed that your cutting mat has become a little bit dirty and a little less sticky over time.

-While it’s normal for your mat to start collecting dirt and grime as you use it, letting that grime stay on your mat can have negative effects down the road.
+While it’s normal for your mat to start collecting dirt and grime as you use it, letting that grime stay making it a sticky mat can have negative effects down the road.

 That means the longer you wait to clean your mat, the harder it will be to make your favorite Cricut projects in the future!

 Instead of worrying about your Cricut mat losing its effectiveness, take a few minutes to clean it.

 Cleaning your sticky cutting mat with baby wipes will give you the best results and is such an easy way to keep it clean.
 Plus it might just become your favorite way to get a clean Cricut mat and extend the life of your Cricut mat, too.

 Keeping your mat sticky and clean will also help save you money in the long run so you don’t have to keep buying a new mat every time it gets dirty or lose its stick.

 I’m all about saving money whenever possible, so I love making sure my Cricut mats get all the life out of them possible!